Marble Pound Cake

 Recipe Variations

-- Extra chocolatey.
-Stir a handful of chocolate chips into the chocolate batter before marbling.
+- Mocha marble.
+Stir a teaspoon of instant espresso into the chocolate batter to deepen the flavor.

 Some Fun Ways to Use Pound Cake